tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

 The drop-upload frontend allows an upload to a Tahoe-LAFS grid to be triggered automatically whenever a file is created or changed in a specific local directory.
-This is a preview of a feature that we expect to support across several platforms, but it currently works only on Linux.
+It currently works on Linux and Windows.

 The implementation was written as a prototype at the First International Tahoe-LAFS Summit in June 2011, and is not currently in as mature a state as the other frontends (web, CLI, SFTP and FTP).
-This means that you probably should not keep important data in the upload directory, and should not rely on all changes to files in the local directory to result in successful uploads.
+This means that you probably should not rely on all changes to files in the local directory to result in successful uploads.
 There might be (and have been) incompatible changes to how the feature is configured.
-There is even the possibility that it may be abandoned, for example if unsolveable reliability issues are found.

 We are very interested in feedback on how well this feature works for you, and suggestions to improve its usability, functionality, and reliability.